-1. Can I participate in the Plan?
+1. May I participate in the Plan?

 If you already own our common stock and the shares are registered in your name, you may participate immediately.
 If your shares are held for you in a brokerage account, you may make arrangements with your stockbroker to have some or all of the shares of our common stock registered directly in your name.
 Please note that participation will only apply to the number of shares registered in your name.
-If you do not currently own any of our common stock, you can participate by making an initial investment in our common stock through the Plan.
-Please see Question 8 for details regarding an initial investment.
+If you do not currently own any of our common stock, you may participate by making an initial investment in our common stock through the Plan.
 If you live outside the United States, you should first determine if there are any laws or governmental regulations that would prohibit your participation in the Plan.
 We reserve the right to terminate participation of any stockholder if we deem it advisable under any foreign laws or regulations.